ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## How to make _Chirp!_ work locally
 Firstly, open a command prompt.
 From here, navigate to the folder in which you want the project to be, and run the command: `git clone https://github.com/ITU-BDSA23-GROUP9/Chirp.git`.
 Afterwards, navigate to the Chirp folder by running the command `cd Chirp`, and then run the command `code .` to open VS Code.

+When in VS Code, navigate to src/Chirp.Web by running the command `cd src/Chirp.Web/`, and then start the application by running the command `dotnet run`.